Stance4Health-Dev/docs/README.md

 The properties of each object above are not definitive, you can eliminate and add new properties without interfering with the operation of the graph.
 This leaves us open a wide range of possibilities and variants within the same database.

-Lists of different types of data:movistar
+Lists of different types of data:
 + aditives.txt
 + nutrients.txt
 + vitamins.txt